 Programs and events

 Social events planned by the council may include an off-campus dinner or luncheon late in the spring semester and a “Break-Fest” in August.
-Other activities include picnics, trips, open houses, campus tours, theatre evenings and the flu-shot clinic for emeriti and spouses at Sindecuse Health Center.
+Other activities may include picnics, trips, open houses, campus tours, theatre evenings and the flu-shot clinic for emeriti and spouses at Sindecuse Health Center.
 All emeriti and surviving spouses are invited to these events.
-A newsletter is published twice yearly and mailed to over 550 emeriti throughout the country and internationally.
-A list of emeriti email addresses is maintained for those emeriti who wish to receive periodic reminders of events and other news.

 Fundraising and Medallion Scholarships

-The council also supports a textbook scholarship program to assist financially needy students with the purchase of textbooks.
-Emeriti are asked to contribute to a fund that awards $500 annually to each student recipient.
-In recent years the council has been able to support over two dozen students.
+The council also supports a scholarship program to assist financially needy students with the purchase of books and supplies.
+Emeriti are asked to contribute to a fund that awards $500 annually to each awardee.